SQ 832: Minimum Wage Increase | Information and Resources

 – – –

-This page serves as information and resources on the Oklahoma minimum wage increase ballot initiative (SQ 832).
+This page serves as information and resources on the Oklahoma ballot initiative (SQ 832) to increase the minimum wage.
 It will be updated to reflect the most recent information available.
-OK Policy has endorsed SQ 832.
+OK Policy endorses SQ 832.

 Click below to jump to a section: